ARW-2021-Web-Development/ARW-2021-Web-Development.github.io/FAQ.md

   answer: 'You have the freedom to join as many organizations as you can.
 However,
     you should take into consideration if you are able to handle all those organizations you have joined. '
+- template: qna
+  question: Can I join Organizations  that are not related to my course?
+  answer: 'Yes!
+You are not restricted in joining various organizations.
+You are free
+    to choose the organizations you want to join. '
+- template: qna
+  question: 'Am I required to join my Home Organization? / Is joining my home Organization
+    beneficial? '
+  answer: 'No, you are not required to join your home organization.
+However, joining
+    your home organization will be beneficial since it allows you to meet students who are taking up the same course as you. '
+- template: qna
+  question: How do I sign up for an Organization?
+  answer: "Step 1: Visit the ARW 2021 Website: arw.dlsucso.com\nStep 2: Look for your
+    desired organization’s page\nStep 3: Access their registration form\nStep 4: Take
+    note of their payment information \nStep 5: Pay for the membership fee of your chosen organization.
+It is highly encouraged that you pay one organization fee per transaction\nStep 6: Once you are done paying.
+Click the registration form, sign-up, and don’t forget to attach your proof of payment!"
+- template: qna
+  question: What are the requirements in joining an organization?
+  answer: 'it may vary depending on the organization''s decisions. '
+- template: qna
+  question: 'Are we allowed to reserve a slot for an organization? '
+  answer: 'No!
+There are no slot reservations when joining an organization. '
+- template: qna
+  question: What are the perks of joining an organization?
+  answer: 'Joining an organization allows you to broaden your horizon.
+It  allows
+    you to go out of your comfort zone, meet new people, learn new skills, and gain new experiences.
+It presents you with great opportunities that can allow you to learn more about who you are, your goals, and your strengths which can be beneficial for your future career.  '

 ---